rltsquare/WhoBoughtThis/README.md

 Here are some of the salient features for the extension:

 ```
-1. Suggest products will be displayed based on the previous placed orders.
+1. Suggest products based on the previous placed orders
-2. Number of products in the slider can be minimize and maximize from admin extension configuration.
+2. Number of products in the slider can be increased or decreased in the backend extension configuration
-3. Lazyload on slider where all the products display.
+3. AJAX Lazy Load on slider where all the products are displayed
-4. Visible on Product Page,Home Page and Category Page.
+4. Visible on Home Page, Product Page and Category Page
-5. Levels of Category Hierarchy to display suggested products.
+5. Levels of Category Hierarchy to display suggested products
-6. Exlude or include out of stock products.
+6. Exclude or include out of stock products
 ```

 ## Installation